FACEPrep-ProGrad/lab-angular-services-access-log/README.md

     - open the ubuntu or cmd terminal or inside the vscode editor
     - run the command following command
     - ```ng serve --open or ng serve -o```

-## Deliverables

-All the files of your project, including the service and the different components you will use to create your solution.

 ## Progression 1: Service creation

-First of all, we are going to create an Angular Service to keep our access log.
+First of all, we are going to create an Angular Service to maintain our access log.
 We will use an Array of objects to do that.
 In this array, each object will store the following information:

 - `person`, a string indicating who is accessing the locker room.
-- `message`, a string to indicate what they are doing in the locker room.
+- `message`, a string to indicate what are they doing in the locker room.
-- `createdAt`, a date field to know what day and time has the person accessed to the locker room.
+- `createdAt`, a date field to know on which day and at what time has the person accessed the locker room.

 We will also add two different methods to interact with the array defined in the service: